hagemt/covid-19-data/README.md

 # COVID-19 State Graph Scraper

-Pulls current data summary (images) for all fifty states from John Hopkins.
+Pulls current data summary (images) for all fifty states from Johns Hopkins.

 Example output from 2020-09-16 run: